How to Get Rid of Pigeons Safely, Humanely, and Permanently

 While pigeons are well known for living in cities, they’ll find their habitats anywhere.
 And whether you have an outdoor space that’s acres large or just a tiny balcony, you’ll likely receive visits from pigeons from time to time.
 A few pigeon coos or some droppings on your driveway may not be a huge concern.
 But if those harmless visits are turning into a constant nuisance, like excessive noise or cars coated in droppings, and you need to know how to deter pigeons, the steps below provide plenty of solutions to this problem.

 So how do you get rid of pigeons?
 Start by eliminating any access to food sources, then follow up with deterrents that prevent them from landing or nesting near your home.
-It sounds simple, but if the problem of how to get rid of pigeons becomes too overwhelming, it may be best to call in the help of a professional.
+It sounds simple, but if the problem of how to get rid of pigeons becomes too overwhelming, it may be best to call in the help of a professional from one of the best pest control companies that also offer wildlife control (depending on your location, Orkin or Terminix can be top options).

 Time required: 1 to 3 hours